micmejia/bible-dump/AMPC/Daniel/Dan 11.md

-And in his place _or_ office [in Syria] shall arise a [^c]contemptuous _and_ contemptible person, to whom royal majesty _and_ honor of the kingdom have not been given.
+And in his place _or_ office [in Syria] shall arise a contemptuous _and_ contemptible person, to whom royal majesty _and_ honor of the kingdom have not been given.
 But he shall come in without warning in time of security and shall obtain the kingdom by flatteries, intrigues, _and_ cunning hypocritical conduct.